What is the Best Environment for Someone with Dementia?

 The most important thing to do when you are dementia-proofing your home is to reduce potential hazards.
 Reducing hazards that can cause injuries and distress for someone with dementia is crucial, and this process can start with a thorough inspection and maintenance around your home.
 Many hazards can be avoided if you focus on accessibility and making sure objects are easy to see and avoid.

 Adequate lighting is an essential part of the dementia-proofing process.
 Shadows created by spotty lighting might appear like deep gaps or edges that must be walked over or around.
-Some dementia sufferers may also mistake shadows for burglars or frightening animals, so it’s important to use indoor and outdoor lighting that is well-placed and bright in order to help to avoid falls, anxiety, and dread.
+Some dementia sufferers may also mistake shadows for burglars or frightening animals, so it’s important to use indoor and outdoor lighting that is well-placed and bright to help avoid falls, anxiety, and dread.

 In addition to safe lighting, try out these methods of reducing hazards in the home:

-• Test carbon monoxide detectors and smoke detectors regularly.
+- Test carbon monoxide detectors and smoke detectors regularly

-• Remove or lock guns and knives.
+- Remove or lock guns and knives

-• Lower the temperature of the home water heater to avoid burns.
+- Lower the temperature of the home water heater to avoid burns

-• Remove locks on indoor doors so they don’t lock themselves in a room.
+- Remove locks on indoor doors so they don’t lock themselves in a room

-• Use neon, glow-in-the-dark tape to mark the boundaries of the steps.
+- Use neon, glow-in-the-dark tape to mark the boundaries of the steps

-• Repair any cracks in the pavement as well as any uneven bricks.
-Unless they are level with the ground, stepping stones constitute a tripping hazard.
+- Repair any cracks in the pavement as well as any uneven bricks; unless they are level with the ground, stepping stones constitute a tripping hazard.

-• Clear walkways and remove any objects or dangers that can cause slips and falls.
+- Clear walkways and remove any objects or dangers that can cause slips and falls

 Prevent Falls